National Coral Reef Monitoring Program

 Puerto Rico: 2022 Socioeconomic Survey

-The second cycle of the Puerto Rico socioeconomic survey is scheduled for 2022.
+The second cycle of the Puerto Rico socioeconomic survey is scheduled to take place from January 28th through November 2022.
+Preliminary count of completed surveys as of Monday, October 31: 979

 In 2015, the National Oceanic and Atmospheric Administration (NOAA) conducted the first-ever National Coral Reef Monitoring Program resident survey in Puerto Rico.
 The national survey collects information on resident use of coral reefs, knowledge, attitudes, and perceptions of coral reefs and management.
 The survey has helped NOAA and the Puerto Rican Government improve programs designed to protect coral reefs at local, regional, and national levels, as well as inform continuing research and communication products.